fenago/puppet-course/quickstart/md/Lab_4.md

 Although this is a handy feature, bear in mind that every time you add an external dependency like this to your Puppet manifest, you\'re adding a potential point of failure.

-#### Note

-Wherever you can, use a local copy of a file instead of having Puppet fetch it remotely every time.
-This particularly applies to software which needs to be built from a tarball downloaded from a website.
-If possible, download the tarball and serve it from a local webserver or file server.
-If this isn\'t practical, using a caching proxy server can help save time and bandwidth when you\'re building a large number of nodes.

 ### Ownership